stevebillings/a/README.md

 Videos of the code running in simulation:

-1. A video that emphasizes the VFF navigation algorithm being used to navigate a simple environment is [here](https://drive.google.com/file/d/109PchHxjqMuJjDrc6-UHcsy3-8Mow3KA/view?usp=sharing).
+1. A video that emphasizes the navigation algorithm (Virtual Force Field) being used to navigate a simple environment is [here](https://drive.google.com/file/d/109PchHxjqMuJjDrc6-UHcsy3-8Mow3KA/view?usp=sharing).
 2. A video that shows the robot (FSM) changing state to recover from being stuck in a corner is [here](https://drive.google.com/file/d/1a-lXPeDvVW8w1gOMR2BIlpd47dWaV_UQ/view?usp=sharing).

 A brief history of my explorations into software for robots: